Bridge camera: LCDs and EVFs as principal viewfinders

 Bridge cameras employ two types of electronic screens as viewfinders: The LCD and the electronic viewfinder (EVF).
 All bridge cameras have an LCD with live-preview and usually in addition either an EVF or an optical viewfinder (OVF) (non-parallax-free, as opposed to the OVF of DSLRs, which is parallax-free).
 A high-quality EVF is one of the advanced features that distinguish bridge cameras from consumer compact cameras.

 All DSLRs, by definition, have a through-the-lens OVF.
-Newer DSLR models typically also allow 'live view' on the LCD screen as an alternative to the OVF, although frequently without autofocus or with very slow autofocus.
-Mirrorless cameras and dSLRs use LCD or electronic viewfinders.
+Newer DSLR models typically also allow "live view" on the LCD screen as an alternative to the OVF, although frequently without autofocus or with very slow autofocus when in that mode.
+Mirrorless interchangeable lens cameras, which like bridge cameras are mirrorless, rely on electronic viewfinders or LCD screens and generally do not sacrifice autofocus features when using these displays.

 Large-sensor bridge cameras

 Just as in compact cameras, there is a trend towards larger sensors in bridge cameras, as well.
 Sony started the category of 1 inch sensor equipped bridge cameras in 2012 with the Sony Cyber-shot DSC-RX100, followed in late 2013 with the release of the Sony RX10.
 In 2014, Panasonic followed this with the FZ1000, which has a larger zoom range, up to 400mm equivalent (Sony's RX10 goes to 200mm equivalent).
 In contrast with the RX10's constant f/2.8 widest aperture Zeiss lens, the Panasonic FZ1000 has a variable f/2.8 to f/4 Leica creation.
-Sony's DSC-R1 issued as early as 2005 has a 10Mp APS-sized sensor combined with a Zeiss zoom lens.
+Sony's DSC-R1 issued as early as 2005 has a 10MP APS-sized sensor combined with a Zeiss zoom lens.

 In terms of image quality, these cameras are comparable to Canon's DSLRs and similarly priced.